-Many of us are finding ourselves going into a less certain world in 2021, with more time on our hands than usual.
-Use your time management skills to make the most of extra time, learn something new, and stave off boredom.
+Make the most of your day by using time management skills to make the most of extra time, learn something new, and stave off boredom.

 But education doesn’t have to be grossly time consuming.
 Online bootcamps are accelerated, intensive study programs that enable students to learn the in-demand tech skills sought by recruiters.
 These programs enable you to develop a new skill and add value to your résumé in a matter of weeks, not months.
 There are many benefits of enrolling in online courses, and this is why you should upskill with an online bootcamp.